-This summer the Center for Education on Social Responsibility (CESR) bids a fond farewell to retiring board members Terri Bourne and Geoie Writer.
+This summer the Center for Ethics and Social Responsibility (CESR) bids a fond farewell to retiring board members Terri Bourne and Geoie Writer.

 Terri Bourne, Risk and Assurance Manager at Shell Ethics & Compliance Office,